SCRIPTS

 Merge Layers

 In a multi-layer simulation, the latest geometry.vdb file treats only the last layer as melted and solidified material, and all previous layers as initial substrate.
-To find all melted and solidified material across several layers in one VDB file, use the mergeLayers.x script.
+To find all melted and solidified material across several layers in one VDB file, use the mergeLayers script.

 Usage: